FranzSkuffka/notes/lectures/neuralmethods/relation-extraction-matrix-factorization.md

 ## Suggestion: Universal Schema
 - union of all source schema
   - original input forms (like openIE)
   - reliations from structured

-	- learns asyme
   - probabilistically fill in inferred, unobserved relations
   - operation on struct- and non-struct data allows to reason about both in mutually-supporting ways
     - predicted surface-pattern relations support freebase relation prediction

+## New method
+unification in matrix
+logistic function with natural parameter for a relation and a tuple natural parameter is just the dot product of two vector representations like generalized PCA

+TODOS
+- read collins
+- read nickel et al for factorization

  QUESTIONS:
 - what do freebase relations look like
+  - surface form patterns
 - what means "unlimited set of relations (due to surface forms)"
 	- surface form = raw text / language, which is infinite
 - why is labelling difficult